-Students work individually and in groups to develop performance material for assessments, performances, auditions and have the opportunity to participate as a performer or stage crew in the school musical (Year 10) or Performing Arts Revue.
+Students work individually and in groups to develop performance material for assessments, performances, auditions and have the opportunity to participate as a performer or stage crew in Performing Arts events.

 Assessment for Drama is based on performance skills and workshop participation with some written work in the form of a log book.